rh45-one/StudyLib-Downloader/README.md

 A tool that helps you download documents from StudyLib websites for educational purposes only.
 Available as a browser extension, Tampermonkey script, and a bash script.
 Please respect copyright laws and the terms of service of StudyLib.

+## ⚠️ NOTICE
+StudyLib has patched my method on studylib.**ES** - it will still work on studylib.**NET**.
+I will soon release a new working version, since they just made the download process easier.

+Follow this repository to be notified when a new version is released.
+Thank you for your patience.

 ## Browser Extension

 ### Installation